ruth-cohen89/AdvancedNodeStarter/README.md

 cp .env.example .env.dev
 ```

-2. Edit the .env.dev file and fill in your own values for the following variables:
+2. Edit the .env.dev file and fill in your own values.

-3. Save the .env.dev file.
-Do not commit this file to the repository, as it contains sensitive information.